dundee/gdu/README.md

   -h, --help                  help for gdu
-  -i, --ignore-dirs strings   Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -l, --log-file string       Path to a logfile (default "/dev/null") -c, --no-color              Do not use colorized output -x, --no-cross              Do not cross filesystem boundaries -p, --no-progress           Do not show progress in non-interactive mode
+  -i, --ignore-dirs strings   Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -l, --log-file string       Path to a logfile (default "/dev/null") -m, --max-cores int         Set max cores that GDU will use.
+8 cores available (default 8) -c, --no-color              Do not use colorized output -x, --no-cross              Do not cross filesystem boundaries -p, --no-progress           Do not show progress in non-interactive mode